 - Notify the DRC Director via campus email that the concern has not been resolved to the student’s satisfaction.
 Reopen discussion to determine if additional options exist.

-- If options for resolution have been exhausted as designated by the Director, the student should email the Associate Vice Chancellor (VC) for Student Engagement and Wellness, and request a conference.
+- If options for resolution have been exhausted as designated by the Director, the student should email the Associate Vice Chancellor (VC) for Student Affairs, and request a conference.

 - The student should meet with the Associate VC and discuss the concern and identify the desired resolution.

 - The Associate VC will meet with the DRC Director and should respond in a timely way to the student regarding the decision.
 A conference may be held with the VC, the student and the DRC Director.

 - If resolution is not reached, the student may request a meeting via email to the Vice Chancellor for Academic Affairs.

 - A conference may be scheduled among all parties involved.
 The Vice Chancellor for Academic Affairs should respond in a timely way to the student.

 - If resolution is not reached, the student may request a meeting with the Chancellor.
 The Chancellor will respond in a timely way to the student.
 The decision of the Chancellor is final.

 - If the student does not agree with the decision, the student is encouraged to contact the U. S. Department of Education or the Office for Civil Rights.